RelationRx/pyrelational/docs/source/notes/using_the_model_api.rst

 Defining learning models compatible with PyRelationAL
 =====================================================

-To interact with the PyRelationAL library, models need to be wrapped within a PyRelationAL module (:mod:`pyrelational.models`) that defines required methods for instantiation, training, and testing.
+To interact with the PyRelationAL library, models need to be wrapped within a PyRelationAL model manager (:mod:`pyrelational.models`) that defines required methods for instantiation, training, and testing.